semgrep/semgrep-docs/docs/semgrep-supply-chain/setup-maven.md

 <TabItem value='gha-multiple'>

-In the following code snippet, dependency trees are shared between the two jobs through a zip file that gathers all the lock files and, in the next job, unzips the lock files and runs Semgrep as usual.
+In the following code snippet, dependency trees are shared between the two jobs through a zip file that gathers all the lockfiles and, in the next job, unzips the lockfiles and runs Semgrep as usual.

 ```yaml
 on: